Index of Learning Styles

 Sequential learners prefer to organize information in a linear, orderly fashion.

-They tend to gain in linear steps, with each step following logically from the previous one.
+They tend to gain understanding in linear steps, with each step following logically from the previous one.
 They prefer to work with information in an organized and systematic way.

 Global learners prefer to organize information more holistically and in a seemingly random manner without seeing connections.
 They often are able to solve complex problems quickly, but they may have difficulty explaining how they did it.